Set Genesys Cloud sound preferences

-In Genesys Cloud Sound preferences, you can test and adjust the following volume levels for your audio input and output devices:
+In Genesys Cloud Sound preferences, you can create audio device profiles, test and adjust the following volume levels, set ringtone options, and set advanced microphone options.

 To access Genesys Cloud Sound Preferences, follow these steps: